Pharmaceutical Law and Administration Training

 - International harmonization activities of ICH and PIC/S

-European Medicines Legislation
+European and United Kingdom Medicines Legislation

-- The legislative framework in the EU
+- The legislative frameworks in the EU and UK

 - EU directives and regulations affecting medicines